Can I Switch from Medicare Advantage to Medicare Supplement (Medigap)?

 Coordinate Medicare Supplement and Medicare Advantage coverage start dates:

-To avoid gaps in coverage, ask your Medicare Supplement insurer to start your policy when your Medicare Advantage enrollment ends.
+Ask your Medicare Supplement insurer to start your policy on the same day your Medicare Advantage enrollment ends.
 Don't cancel your Medicare Advantage plan until you've confirmed your Medicare Supplement coverage begins.
-Proper timing between Medicare Advantage termination and Medicare Supplement activation creates continuous health coverage.

 Can You Switch From a Medicare Advantage Plan to a Medigap Plan: FAQ